This Thai Seasoning Blend is unique and easy to use! I included recipe ideas in this post, too. Make a batch and let me know what you think!

-Don’t tell my kids, but this Thai spice blend might become my new go-to blend.
+Don’t tell my kids, but this homemade Thai seasoning might become my new go-to blend.
 If you’ve had other Asian seasonings, it’s sort of like curry powder.

 The girls are still warming up to it (read=they hate everything I put it on), but I have high hopes.
 It’s so good that I’m willing to subject myself to dinnertime whining in order to win them over.

 Don’t get me wrong — I love southwest & Mexican flavors, but sometimes I want a little something with an Asian seasoning profile.

 Doesn’t matter where in Asia, either.
 Haha.
 I just love all of the exotic flavors that come from that part of the world.

 Or Steve and I will have a lot of Thai dinner dates.
 That’s not such a bad idea, either.

 I got the idea for this blend from a Thai blend made by Spicely, an organic spice company.
 Maybe you’ve noticed them in the spice aisle of nicer grocery stores?
 Their spices come in cute little green boxes.

 I got a sampler pack from my mom’s cousin… who happens to own Spicely.
 (I know, right?
 Awesome little gift that was!)